netvlies/files-to-sass/README.md

 Optional.
 Set to true if you want to output a Sass map.

 ##### options.sassMapName
 Optional.
-String to be use as the Sass map variable name the $ will be prepended.
+String to be used as the Sass map variable name.
+The `$` will be prepended.

 ### Todo